oracle-samples/oracle-db-examples/sagas/README.md

 ## Getting started

-*Note*: You will need the saga jar from the saga annotations project.

 In order to drive the application, you will need to install Artillery (global installation is recommended).

 ```